 Topsoil shall be obtained from within the limits of the ROW per Standard Specifications 211; on-site topsoil material shall comply with the materials requirements in Article 1081.05 of the Standard Specifications.
-When the site is prepared, the topsoil shall be spread at the specified depth in the final location.
+If approved for material composition, topsoil must

 - During pavement widening projects, a 6-foot-wide swath of the existing on-site topsoil along the existing pavement often has the highest salt concentrations and should be evaluated and considered for removal and disposal off-site at a proper location.
-The remainder of the existing on-site topsoil shall then be tested on-site for use and nutrient requirements. - The Designer shall complete a visual inspection of the project area and remove topsoil locations that display signs of obvious contamination.

-- Topsoil replacement should be used when there is an insufficient quantity of existing on-site topsoil that meets the requirements of Articles 211.03 and 1081.05 of the Standard Specifications. - As appropriate, the Designer shall complete an inspection of the project area to evaluate the condition of existing slopes.
+The remainder of the existing on-site topsoil shall then be tested on-site for use and nutrient requirements. - The Designer shall complete a visual inspection of the project area and remove topsoil locations that display signs of obvious contamination. - Topsoil replacement should be used when there is an insufficient quantity of existing on-site topsoil that meets the requirements of Articles 211.03 and 1081.05 of the Standard Specifications. - As appropriate, the Designer shall complete an inspection of the project area to evaluate the condition of existing slopes.
 If the field inspection indicates slope failure or erosion concerns, a plan shall be developed for the repair of the site. - When compost is specified, it shall be incorporated with the topsoil at a specified blend and depth and shall meet the requirements of Article 1081.05 of the Standard Specifications.